7AR1205/Guess-the-number/README.md

 → **Learn** from the code if you're interested in Python
 → **Trust** that there's no shady stuff behind the scenes

-If you trust me and want something faster to run, I can send an `.exe` version too —
-but that’s 100% your choice.

-🛡️ Trust and clarity come first — that’s why I wrote this part.